kushalpoddar/sahajhost/README.md

 ## Notes

-- Buy buttons link to the existing `https://sahajhost.in/checkout/index.php?id=…` flow — change them when the new backend is ready.
+- Plan CTAs open a `mailto:` to `male69calcutta@gmail.com` with the plan + term in the subject.
+Wire to a real checkout when ready.
 - Plan prices live in `src/components/Plans.jsx` (`PLAN_DATA`).
 Update there.
 - The original site was `noindex`.
 This rebuild is set to `index, follow`.
 Tweak in `index.html` if needed.
 - To swap any SVG illustration for the original raster, drop the file into `public/images/` and replace the `<HeroArt />` import with `<img src="/images/…" alt="…" />`.